serenial/G-Augmented-Reality-Toolkit/README.md

 > _VSCode_ can be launced by simply running the `code` command

 * Use the `.vscode-example` directory as a template for a project `.vscode` directory and configure the *cmake/vcpkg* location
-* Use the VSCode CMake intergration tools to choose the desored configuration (release/debug)
+* Use the VSCode CMake intergration tools to choose the desired configuration (release/debug)
 * build the "install" target which should configure, build and install the binaries to `LabVIEW/bin`

 _If not using VSCode_